-Here’s what we know.
 Go-to-market teams are competitive.
 They want to win.
 What better way to make your event engaging than creating an entire game around the event?
-Earlier this year the MURAL sales, customer success, and marketing teams came together for a three-day, virtual off-site — FUEL 2021.
-The aim?
+Earlier this year the MURAL go-to-market team (sales, customer success, and marketing) came together for a three-day, virtual off-site — FUEL 2021.
+The goal?
 To get us all rallied around our goals for the year while also getting in some good old-fashioned competition.
 By adding game-like challenges and quizzes throughout the event, we were able to keep our virtual colleagues engaged in the experience and incentivize their participation.

 “I have organized and attended many GTM kickoffs over the past decade, but never totally virtually.
 The team engagement and knowledge sharing exceeded my expectations.
 People had fun and left excited and energized — which is hard to do.”